Flinton Branch

 Pass your official G1 driving test faster and more effectively

-The official site for the Ontario Ministry of Transportation has NO complete G1 sample tests, and only 8 sample questions.
-That's not enough to provide you with the practical experience you need.
-To help you achieve that practice, we have created 12 practice tests and a G1 Test Simulator.
 These tests will provide you with experience answering the same types of questions you’ll find on the real test: each test is based on the most recent MTO Driver’s Handbook, uses the same method of grading, and covers the same driving topics used by the MTO.
 You’ll be ready to breeze through your official exam on the very first try when the big day arrives.

 The Community Advocacy & Legal Centre is a non-profit community legal clinic.
 We serve low income residents of Hastings, Prince Edward and Lennox & Addington counties.
 The clinic (formerly known as Hastings andPrince Edward Legal Services) is currently staffed by lawyers, community legal workers, and support staff and is funded by Legal Aid Ontario.
 A community-based Board of Directors is responsible for the clinic's operation.